ElektraInitiative/libelektra/src/plugins/quickdump/benchmarks.md

 # Benchmarks

-Note: these benchmarks were done with Version 1 of the plugin.
-Version 2 reuses the string buffer on get and stores key names relative to the parent key.
-In theory the new version should be slightly quicker, but the benchmarks have not been repeated.

 ## `benchmark_storage`

 The following table shows a summary of the results of a `benchmark_storage` run:
-NOTE: `factor` is always `dump / quickdump`
+NOTE: `factor` is always `dump / quickdump`, this test was only run with version 1, see below for a comparison of with version 2

 | operation        | dump (µs) | quickdump (µs) | factor |
 | ---------------- | --------: | -------------: | -----: |